lorenzo-asquini/Cloud-Computing-Architecture-Project/Part4_2/scripts/README.md

 ## Run the tests on all interferences for multiple times

-Consider the file `run_all.sh`.
+Consider the file `run.sh`.

-Run the script with `./run_all.sh`.
+Run the script with `./run.sh`.
 If there is a permission denied error, run `chmod 744 run_all.sh` in order to set the permission to execute the script.

-It will run the tests for all the configurations given the number of threads and the number of cores.
-For each configuration, after restarting the memcache service, it will execute the tests for 3 times.
+You will need to run the script multiple times, one for each run you want to execute.